Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: Introduction

 \section{Introduction}

 In the recent decade, many high-energy astrophysical neutrinos (HANs) events in the TeV - PeV energy range have been observed by the IceCube observatory\cite{1,2,3,4,5}.
 The energy spectrum, flavor ratio, and sky distribution of HANs are analysed\cite{6,7,8,9,10}.
 With the help of the synergetic observation of electromagnetic wave messengers, the promising sources of HANs are indicated\cite{11,12,13,14}.
-Although considerable progress has been made in neutrino astronomy, there are several important problems to be solved: The uncertainty of flavor ratio measured at Earth is large\cite{15,16}; No source of HANs is identified above the $5\sigma$ discovery threshold; How to explain the multi-messenger emission from the blazar TXS0506+056 is challenging\cite{17,18,19}; The production mechanism of HANs is unclear.
-Among these problems, the first one would be overcame with the operations of the next-generation neutrino telescopes\cite{20,21,22,23,24} in the next two decades.
-Furthermore, since the energy spectrum and the flavor ratio of HANS at the source are determined by the production mechanism, the progress of the first one would also provide clues for the last one.
+Although considerable progresses have been made in neutrino astronomy, there are several important problems to be solved: The uncertainty of flavor ratio measured at Earth is large\cite{15,16}; No source of HANs is identified above the $5\sigma$ discovery threshold; How to explain the multi-messenger emission from the blazar TXS0506+056 is challenging\cite{17,18,19}; The production mechanism of HANs is unclear.
+Among these problems, the first one would be overcome with the operations of the next-generation neutrino telescopes\cite{20,21,22,23,24} in the following decades.
+Furthermore, since the energy spectrum and the flavor ratio of HANS at the source are dependent on the production mechanism, the progress from the first one would also provide clues for the last one.

-As is known, the flavor ratio at the source is inferred from that at Earth and the flavor transition probability of the HANs.
-Under the assumption that the leptonic mixing matrix at the source and that in the propagation path are the same as the one in vacuum, the so-called standard flavor transition matrix (FTM) is obtained after the decoherence of neutrinos, i.e.,
+As is known, the flavor ratio at the source is inferred from the flavor ratio at Earth and the flavor transition probability of HANs.
+Under the assumption that the leptonic mixing matrix at the source and the matrix in the propagation path are the same as the one in vacuum, the so-called standard flavor transition matrix (FTM) is obtained after the decoherence of neutrinos, i.e.,

 where $U$ is the leptonic mixing matrix in vacuum with $\alpha, \beta = e, \mu, \tau$, $i = 1, 2, 3$\cite{25}.
 At present, the constraint on the FTM from the measured flavor ratio is loose.
 So this minimal scenario works well.
 However, precise measurements of the flavor ratio would be available in the future.
 Then a scenario including matter effects or new physics effects could be tested.
 Various FTMs based on new physics have been proposed, see \cite{26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47} for example.
 In this paper, we are concerned with impacts of matter on the flavor transition of HANs.